-Ambie, Cassadi, and Crystal discuss some games they've played recently, including Vinhos, Unearth, and Future Tense.
-We then talk about digital apps in board games, both digital versions of games and companion apps.
-In this week's "Board Game Etymology" segment, Crystal discusses the origins of the word "play."
+Ambie, Cassadi, and Crystal discuss some games they've played recently, including Legends of Andor, Ascension, and Queendomino.
+We then talk about what we're thankful for in board gaming, including some listener responses!
+In this week's "Board Game Etymology" segment, Crystal discusses the origins of the word "benefit."